hieeeuvn/Apotris-GBA-Girl-Voicepack/README.md

 # Contributors Wanted / Feedback
 This project is currently in progress.
 If you are using this voice pack and notice any original male SFX that I forgot to replace, please help me out!

-- You can report the missing actions/sounds by opening an **Issue** in this repository.
+- You can report the missing actions/sounds by opening an **Issue** in this repository (or contact @hieeeu.012 on Discord).

 - Alternatively, let me know the specific game event where the original voice still plays.
 # Progress